Aircoookie/WLED/usermods/TetrisAI_v2/readme.md

  If the speed is set to be a little bit faster than a good human could play with maximal intelligence and very few mistakes it makes people furious/happy at a party 😉.

 ## Limits
 The game grid is limited to a maximum width of 32 and a maximum height of 255 due to the internal structure of the code.
+The canvas of the effect will be centred in the segment if the segment exceeds the maximum width or height.